bmeyer99/docaiche/PRDs/PRD-005_LLM_Provider_Integration.md

 ### Template Storage and Management

-Templates are stored as individual `.prompt` files in the configuration directory and loaded by the [`PromptManager`](PRDs/PRD-005_LLM_Provider_Integration.md:106) utility class.
+Templates are stored as individual `.prompt` files in the configuration directory and loaded by the [`PromptManager`](PRD-005_LLM_Provider_Integration.md:307) utility class.
 Each template file contains only the prompt text with variable placeholders, while metadata and schemas are defined in this PRD.

 ## Circuit Breaker Implementation

-**Service Category**: External APIs (OpenAI, Ollama) **Rationale**: External LLM providers require higher tolerance due to potential rate limiting and variable response times.
-Longer recovery timeout accommodates provider-side issues and rate limit resets.
+**Service Category**: Mixed - OpenAI (External API), Ollama (Internal Service) **Rationale**: OpenAI is an external API requiring higher tolerance due to rate limiting and variable response times, while Ollama runs as a local Docker container with predictable behavior and faster recovery capabilities.
+Each provider requires different circuit breaker configurations based on their deployment model and reliability characteristics.

 ```python
 from circuitbreaker import circuit